cabal-club/cable/wire.md

 1. An attacker could issue a `post/info` to alter their display name to be the same as another user, causing confusion as to which user is authoring certain chat messages.
     1. Host-side mitigation options exist, such as colourizing names by the public key of the user, or displaying a short hash digest of their key next to their name when there are multiple users sharing a name.

-2. Posts are signed by their author, but do not contain a reference to the cabal they were written to. an attacker could perform a replay attack by sharing a post made on one cabal into another cabal, and it would appear authentic.
+2. Posts are signed by their author, but do not contain a reference to the cabal they were written to.
+An attacker could perform a replay attack by sharing a post made on one cabal into another cabal, and it would appear authentic.
 This is mitigated by the Handshake Protocol specification having an explicit advisory to never re-use identity keys between cabals, allowing for users and hosts to assume that any public keys that are the same across cabals are completely coincidental and not the same person.

 3. Messages are not signed.
 If a message is forwarded from one peer to another, that peer has the opportunity to rewrite that message.
 Note that this only applies to authorized peers, who have completed a Cable Handshake, and not any intermediary network node.